(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

-- Later that day, Jesus left the house and was sitting beside the sea.
+- Later in that day, Jesus left the house and was sitting beside the sea.

-- And many crowds were gathered to Him.
-So He stepped into a boat to sit down, and the whole crowd stood on the seashore.
+- And many crowds were gathered to Him, so He stepped into a boat to sit down, and the whole crowd had stood on the seashore.

 - And He told them many things in parables, saying; “Behold, the man who sows seed went out to sow.

-- “And in his sowing, some seeds fell beside the road.(1)“the road” is literal.
+- “And in his sowing, some seed fell beside the road.(1)“the road” is literal.
 However, it can also be translated “the way”, which is how it’s typically translated in the BOS Bible for good reason.
 In the early Christian church, they often referred to the Christian life as “The Way”.
 Interestingly, the seed fell “beside” or “next to” “the way”.
-And coming down, the birds devoured them.
+And having come down, the birds devoured them.

-- “Now, other seeds fell among the thorns, and the thorns grew up and choked them.
+- “And other seeds fell among the thorns, and the thorns grew up and choked them.

-- “Now, other seeds fell on the good soil and they were bearing fruit; some a hundredfold, and some sixty and some thirty.
+- “And other seeds fell on the good soil and they were bearing fruit; some a hundredfold, and some sixty, and some thirty.